mahmoudsamhoud/Walmart-Data-Analysis-Using-MySQL/README.md

   - Which customer type pays the most in VAT?

 ### Customer-Related Questions
+  - What is the most common payment method?
   - How many unique customer types does the data have?
   - How many unique payment methods does the data have?
   - What is the most common customer type?